kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 that the rejection may be due to the use of features for which finding an existing placement cannot be guaranteed, distinguishing it from a generic `Unschedulable` reason.

+In addition to the above, for cases involving **intra-group dependencies** (e.g., when the schedulability of one pod depends on another group member via inter-pod affinity), this algorithm may fail to find a placement regardless of cluster state, due to the deterministic processing order.

+Users will be advised that such dependencies are discouraged.
+However, they could mitigate this by assigning a lower priority to the dependent pods.
+Since the algorithm processes higher-priority pods first, this ensures that the required pods are scheduled earlier, to satisfy the affinity rules of the subsequent dependent pods.

 #### Interaction with Basic Policy

 For pod groups using the `Basic` policy, the Workload Scheduling Cycle is